This post outlines how to watch IPTV on Roku.

 Step 2: Search for Sling TV

-- Use the search function and type “Sling TV”
+- Use the search function and type in “Sling TV”

-- Select the official Sling TV app from the search results
+- Look for the official Sling TV app in the search results and select it

-- Verify it’s the official app (published by Sling TV LLC)
+- Don’t forget to verify it is the official app published by Sling TV LLC

 Step 3: Add the Channel

-- Select “Add Channel” on the Sling TV page
+- Now tap “Add Channel” on the Sling TV page

-- Wait for the download and installation to complete
+- Wait for the app to download and install

 Step 4: Launch and Set Up